This set of instructions on how to make a Barn Door kite assumes you know absolutely nothing about kite making. You might already have some

 Anything you don't have is easily bought.
 If not exactly what I used, then at least something pretty similar.

-This kite is good in light to moderate winds, and easily copes with gusty inland air.
-If the breeze strength is a bit too much for the Dowel Diamond or Rokkaku, it's time to pull out the Barn Door.
+This kite is good in light-to-moderate winds, and easily copes with gusty inland air.
+If the breeze strength is a bit too much for the Dowel Diamond or Dowel Rokkaku, it's time to pull out this barn door.

 Setting up on the flying field is just a matter of attaching the bow-line toggle to put some curve into the horizontal spar.
 Then the flying line is attached to the bridle.